harmfulladvocado/Currencyconverter/README.md

 - `USD 50 GBP`
 - `200,5 JPY to USD`

-It parses the text, cleans the number, and converts using a set of predefined rates.

 ## Features
 - Supports a bunch of currencies
 - Flexible input parsing